keshavbaweja-git/workshops/aws-privatelink/instructions.md

 - A VPC with public and private subnets with name starting with "MyServiceStack/"
 - An ECS Cluster with name starting with "MyServiceStack"
 ![ECS Cluster](.assets/ecs-cluster.png)
-- An ECS Service with name backed by two tasks "MyServiceStack-Service" with one task instance
+- An ECS Service with name starting with "MyServiceStack-Service" with one task instance
 ![ECS Service](.assets/ecs-cluster.png)
 - A Private Network Load Balancer with name starting with "MySer-Servi"
 ![Private NLB](.assets/private-nlb.png)